VidTu/HCsCR/README.md

 beneficial to have high ping in these fights.
 This is not the only crystal optimizer mod available, but it's the most configurable out there.

-*Note*: A server-side crystal optimizer plugin (not this one) is much more effective.
+*Note*: A server-side crystal optimizer plugin (not this mod) is much more effective.
 Consider checking the `/fastcrystals` command or similar commands on your server.
 Ask the admins to install one if the command doesn't exist.